damade/CorkBoardProject/README.md

 # CorkBoardProject
-A WebApp like PInterest to lean ASP.Net MVC
+A WebApp like PInterest to learn ASP.Net MVC